triggermesh/docs/docs/concepts.md

 Each component of a Bridge can be defined using an API object available through the TriggerMesh platform or through Knative.

-To facilitate writing your integrations we provide a language call the TriggerMesh Integration Language (TIL).
+To facilitate writing your integrations, we provide a language called the TriggerMesh Integration Language (TIL).

 ## Sources